 Parallel Processing

-The second approach, called ”Parallel processing”, uses the auxiliary track.
+The second approach, ”Parallel processing,” uses the auxiliary track.
 In such a way, the original audio signal remains untouched before this second audio feed (via the auxiliary) provides a second audio stream, complete with its effects.
-Mainly, the auxiliary buses are considered as places where spatial effects such as reverb and delay are added.
-Producers use them to blend the required amount of effect back in with the dry signal.
+The auxiliary buses are mainly considered places where spatial effects such as reverb and delay are added.
+Producers use them to blend the required amount of effect with the dry signal.
 This ensures a balance between the clarity of the original and the desired effect added at the required level.
+To conclude, we can summarize parallel processing as a process where the second audio signal runs alongside the original audio signal.
+It enhances or enlarges the outcome.

 Practical Examples